Teeth in a Day

 - Dental implant bridges are very stable and secure.

-- You won't have to remove the bridges for cleaning and storing like you do with dentures.
+- You won't have to remove the bridges for cleaning and storing as you do with dentures.

 - Speaking and chewing are dramatically improved.